 and Miss Sheppard

 Class Teacher- Miss Katherine Stewart

 Key Worker- Mrs Jenni Andrews and Mrs Louise Argyle

 In the Early Years teaching and learning is taught through topics that are based on the children’s interests.
 Children learn through a range of play-based opportunities as well as adult led and independent tasks.
 The EYFS curriculum promotes independence, communication, self-confidence, determination and the ability to think critically and share children’s thoughts and ideas.
 The children have independent access to a stimulating environment both indoors and outdoors on a daily basis.

-This term we are learning about ‘Myself and My Family’.
+This term we are learning about ‘Under the Sea’.

 Below is our current Topic Maps, which shows our focus learning for this term

 In the Early Years, we set home learning tasks to support the children in consolidating the learning that we have done at school during the week and to enable parents to be part of their child’s learning journey

 Home School Reading Books – Children are given a home school reading book each week and are expected to share this with an adult at home on a daily basis for at least 5 minutes.
 We use structured, levelled sets of books that grow gradually more challenging over time and aim to develop phonic and comprehension skills.
 Children should read this book several times at home over the week in order to gain fluency and confidence, and spend time talking about what is happening in the books.